codefresh-io/docs.codefresh.io/_docs/getting-started/command-bar.md

 lightbox="true"
 file="/images/administration/command-bar/quick-search-options.png"
 url="/images/administration/command-bar/quick-search-options.png"
-alt="Quick Search in Codefresh" caption="Quick Search in Codefresh" max-width="60%"
+alt="Universal Navigation & Search in Codefresh"
+caption="Universal Navigation & Search in Codefresh"
+max-width="60%"
 %}

 We are always adding more options, so stay tuned to our online announcements.

+>**NOTE**:
+>The Universal Search & Navigation feature establishes an initial handshake request with the data source API on inital loading.
+The outcome of this request does not impact functionality, even in on-premises or air-gapped environments where it will fail.
+>Although your monitoring or alerting systems may flag it as a failure, you can safely disregard the failure notification.

-## Search for entities/features/settings
+## Find entities/features/settings
-Whether it is a task, a feature, a specific entity such as a pipeline or build, find what you're looking for with Quick Search.
+In addition to finding projects and pipelines, you can also get to account or user settings, and installation pages.

  {% include